Suor/handy/README.rst

 -----

-A collection of different tools, shortcuts, decorators, form and model fields to make django moe robust.
+A collection of different tools, shortcuts, decorators, form and model fields to make django more robust.

 TODO